Aiming Towards Antifragility Is a Powerful Step Beyond Resilience

 They’re asking “what helps us perform, learn, and be vital and energized in these circumstances?”
 They’re urging that “this time for contemplation will activate our inner compass guiding us to make awareness-based, life-affirming choices toward co-creating ‘a world that works for all,’ that is not steeped in inequality and ‘othering.’”
 They also acknowledge that “None of us have the answers.
 But if we live into the questions, I trust that the answers will emerge from our collective intentions and actions.”

-Update June 16, 2020: Thank you to author of one of the first antifragility books, Si Alhir, for inviting us to help kick off the broader conversation about Antifragility and Transcending the Crisis that Si is hosting this Friday!
+Update June 16, 2020: Thank you to Si Alhir – who authored one of the first books on antifragility – for inviting me to kick off a broader conversation about Antifragility and Transcending the Crisis!